 If you see your pet developing the symptoms listed above, it may be a sign of Swiss Cheese plant poisoning and also a sign that you should take them to a veterinarian at the earliest.

-If you have not witnessed your pet having the plant, then you can bring their vomit sample for the vet to identify the plant material.
+If you have not witnessed your pet having the plant, you can bring their vomit sample for the vet to identify the plant material.

-Dairy products that are high in calcium, such as cheese, yogurt, or milk, can also be fed to your cat to lower the pain.
+Dairy products high in calcium, such as cheese, yogurt, or milk, can also be fed to your cat to lower the pain.
 The vet may do a gastric lavage to remove toxins from the stomach.

 Because of excessive vomiting, your cat may experience dehydration.
 In that case, it would need to receive fluids.